alchitry/Alchitry-Labs-V2/readme.md

 You may want to install the Antlr plugin for syntax highlighting of the Lucid.g4 grammar.
 (File->Settings->Plugins)

-Once the gradle sync is done, you should be able to run the tests by opening the test file and clicking the green arrow in the code editor gutter.
+Once the gradle sync is done, you should be able to run the tests by opening the test file and clicking the green arrow in the code editor gutter or right clicking on the test folder in the project tree and selecting "Run 'Tests in ...'"

-## Lucid Background
+## Lucid V1 Background

 * https://alchitry.com/lucid-reference
 * https://alchitry.com/lucid

-## Parser Overview

-The legacy code can be
+The legacy code for Lucid V1 can be found [here](https://github.com/alchitry/Alchitry-Labs/tree/master/src/com/alchitry/labs/parsers/tools/lucid).
-found [here](https://github.com/alchitry/Alchitry-Labs/tree/master/src/com/alchitry/labs/parsers/tools/lucid).

-This code has many `LucidBaseListeners` that are all interdependent making it a bit of a mess.
+This code was originally written to simply check the width of signals to see if they matched but kept getting features bolted on, so now it is a bit of a mess.
 The new version is drastically different but some things may still be helpful as a reference.

+## The Grammar

+The grammar was written using ANTLR 4.
+ANTLR generates a parser that is capable of turning text into a meaningful tree representation that the parsers can then walk.

+See the Lucid.g4 file for the actual grammar.

-### Value Representation
+## Value Representation

 Lucid values of are made up of bits.
 Each bit can take one of five values.
-These are represented in the `BitValue` class.
+These are represented in the `Bit` class.

 `B0` and `B1` are the obvious 0 and 1 values.

 `Bx` is used when the value could be either 0 or 1 but we either don't care (when assigning it directly) or don't know (bad computation).

-`Bz` is used to represent high-impedance and should only ever be used by a top-level output.
+`Bz` is used to represent high-impedance and should only ever be used by a top-level output or inout.

-`Bu` is a special internally used value and is used to track when a signal hasn't been assigned a value.
+All values are packed into the `Value` class.
+This is a sealed (abstract) class that is made up of a few concrete classes.
+Every `Value` has the boolean property `constant` to designate if this value could change.
+This is for error checking.
+Some functions, like `$clog2()`, can only be used with constant values as they must be computed at synthesis time.

+The `SimpleValue` class is another sealed class that is used to represent binary values.
+The value can be made up of multiple bits via the `BitListValue` class or a single bit via the `BitValue` class.
+The `SimpleValue` class has a property `signed` that indicates if this value should be interpreted as 2's complement (negative numbers) or not.

-`BitValue` are packed into `BitList` to make them hold more than one bit. `BitList` is basically a binary number that has some helper functions for manipulating the values such as `or`, `and`, and `xor`.
+`SimpleValue` also has some helper functions for manipulating the values such as `or`, `and`, and `xor` as well as comparison like `isGreaterOrEqualTo`.

-The `BitList` interface has a `signed` property to specify if the contained value is a signed representation (aka 2's compliment).

-The class `MutableBitList` is a mutable implementation of the `BitList` interface and can be initialized in a few convent ways.

-Lucid supports four types of values which all extend the `Value` class.

-The most basic one is `SimpleValue` this is a value that basically just wraps a `BitList` and represents a single 1D array of bits.

 `ArrayValue` is used to represent arrays.
 Each element in the array *must* be the same size.
 The elements themselves are `Value`s and could be another `ArrayValue` for even deeper arrays or `StructValue`.
+The elements should never be a `BitValue` though as an array of `BitValue` should be represented with `BitListValue`.

 `StructValue` is used to represent a key-value map of signals similar to a struct in C. The declaration looks like this.